clarkgrubb/home/README.rst

     System Preferences | Sharing | File Sharing

-There is an option for enabling SMB so that Windows can access the directory, but it requires storing the Windows password on the Mac.
+This is good enough for sharing with Macs.
+There is an option for enabling SMB so that Windows can access the directory, but it requires storing the Windows account password on the Mac.

 The name of a Mac is generated from the initial account.
 It can be changed at ``System Preferences... | Sharing``.
-It uses a DNS name of the form ``<MAC-NAME>.local``.
+Macs use fully qualified DNS names of the form ``<MAC-NAME>.local``.
 Such a DNS name is only visible if both computers are on the same network.
-Lookups are performed by broadcasting and the machine with the name responding.
+Lookups are performed by broadcasting.
+Each machine is the DNS server for its own name.

 Windows has a directory at ``C:\Users\Public`` which can be made public.
 Navigate to it in the Explorer and select ``Share with | Advanced sharing settings | Public`` to get a list of checkboxes.
 If the choices are permissive enough, a Mac will on the local network will automatically detect and be able to access the files.
+I believe other parts of the file system on a Windows machine can also be made public.

 Windows requests a computer name during installation.
 It can be changed later at